-You might have a 2021 goal of building muscle.
+You might have building muscle as one of your goals.
 If so, you’ve probably scoped out a guide, or have a PT to help you on your way with a gym programme largely focused around resistance training.
 But have you considered how your protein intake might impact your ability to build muscle?
 You might be getting enough protein naturally in your diet, however if you are looking for big gains in your muscle mass then a supplementary protein might be helpful (to avoid the need to eat copious amounts of chicken, eggs or lentils!).
 Before you start taking on a supplementary protein, getting educated on why protein is important is a must.

 Let’s start at the beginning.